Rent increases

 The details on the letter are directly from our Housing computer system.
 If the details are wrong or there are any spelling errors, please contact us so we can look into this and get it resolved for you.

 Communal electricity service charges are calculated based on the cost Ongo must pay for electricity, in order to recover the cost of electricity used and no more.
 Despite going through a competitive tender process to find the cheapest electricity contract, the global energy crisis means that the price that Ongo now pays for electricity is significantly higher than in previous years.
 We therefore must increase communal electricity service charges to reflect these increases in costs.
-For some properties, the cost of electricity has risen by so much that we have taken the decision to cap the increase in service charge to £2 per week in order to limit the impact on those tenants most affected.
+For some properties, the cost of electricity has risen by so much that we have taken the decision to cap the increase in service charge to £5 per week in order to limit the impact on those tenants most affected.

 It was decided back in early 2020 to no longer charge rent for the store sheds from April 2020.
-This is still in place and there will be no charge from April 2024 either.
-You will receive a notification letter later in March to confirm this.
+This is still in place and there will be no charge from April 2025 either.